The Bad Plus Joshua Redman

 Redman adds, “Playing with The Bad Plus has allowed me to explore a part of my playing, and my musical heritage, that I’ve never before accessed in quite the same way with any other group.
 The adventure with The Bad Plus pushes me toward the fringes and draws me into the core.

-The Bad Plus — bassist Reid Anderson, pianist Ethan Iverson, and drummer David King — have a well-earned reputation for pushing the limits on what is expected of a piano-bass-drums trio.
+The Bad Plus -- bassist Reid Anderson, pianist Ethan Iverson, and drummer David King -- have a well-earned reputation for pushing the limits on what is expected of a piano-bass-drums trio.
 The past 15 years have seen the genre-smashing band create a distinctive and original repertoire of inventive and exciting original music, along with iconoclastic covers of artists as divergent as Nirvana and Neil Young, Aphex Twin and Ornette Coleman.
-Earlier this year, the acclaimed trio took on one of the most influential works of the 20th (Sony Music Masterworks).
+Earlier this year, the acclaimed trio took on one of the most influential works of the 20th century, Igor Stravinsky's The Rite of Spring (Sony Music Masterworks).

 A genuinely leaderless trio, The Bad Plus is equal in every respect, from composition to performance to production.
 The interplay between these collaborators has marked the group’s work from the jump, infusing it with carefully considered spontaneity, subtlety, style, and depth.
 An intense emotional twang permeates pieces like King’s “Adopted Highway” and the Iverson composition which gives Inevitable Western its title, evokes a spacious milieu redolent of Wim Wenders’ Paris, Texas and the American West of Richard Avedon, dusty and open, weathered but free.
 Rich with mystery, Inevitable Western is The Bad Plus at their best, affirming them as one of the most audacious and imaginative musical collectives of this or any other era.